IndEcol/country_converter/README.rst

 The flags --UNmember_only (-u) and --include_obsolete (-i) restrict the search to UN memberstates only or extend it to also include currently obsolete countries.
 For example, the `Netherlands Antilles`_ were dissolved in 2010.
-In order, thus

 .. _Netherlands Antilles: https://en.wikipedia.org/wiki/Netherlands_Antilles

+Thus:

 ::